IBM/universal-connectors/filter-plugin/logstash-filter-oua-guardium/OuaOverConnectJdbcReadme.md

         AUDIT POLICY system_param_changes;
         ```

-   2. **Exclude Auditing for the DB User Performing JDBC Queries
-      To avoid 'self-monitoring' of the database user executing JDBC queries, follow these steps to exclude the user from being audited:**
+   2. **To exclude auditing for a database user who executes JDBC queries and avoid self-monitoring, run the following queries**
         ```
         # Connect as SYSDBA
         sqlplus / AS SYSDBA